AbhiramDwivedi/NPPJenkinsfile/README.md

 This repository is a home for Notepad++ language for Jenkins Pipeline As Code [Jenkins Pipeline As Code](https://jenkins.io/solutions/pipeline/).

+Download the Jenkinsfile.xml and import it to Notepad++ to start using.

+Given that Jenkinsfile will often have no extension, for a given Jenkinsfile, you may have to manually apply this language to an opened Jenkinsfile in NPP.

 # Sample Screenshot

 Once loaded in Notepad++, this would format code as :